For your convenience, our most common customer questions are answered right here.

 What kind of vehicles do you work on?

-Pretty much anything made of metal or fiberglass that has wheels.
-We like cars, trucks, new or old, any brand, and any model.
+Pretty much anything vintage made of metal or fiberglass that has wheels.
+We like cars and trucks, any brand, and any model.
 We don’t specialize in a particular brand or type.
-As you would expect we have more experience with the more common muscle cars like Mustangs, Corvettes and Camaros but we’ll work on just about anything.
+As you would expect we have a lot of experience with the more common vehicles like Mustangs, Chevelles, Camaros and 50’s trucks but we like variety and enjoy a challenge.
 We have very little experience with motorcycles though.

 Do you handle insurance claims?

-Yes we do but unlike high volume body shops, this is not our target business.
+Yes we do handle claims on vintage vehicles but unlike regular paint and body shops, this is not our target business.

 Do you give prices or quotes by phone or e-mail?